BeardedManZhao/EasterBunny/Implementation of user-defined data reading component.md

   * 2 Through the "UDFDATASourceFormat" interface, the location command of the component and the processing logic of the command are realized.

-  A call command for this component is provided in "".
-"EasterBunny" will find the component you specified through your data loading mode command and execute its logic.
+  "GetCommand: String" provides the calling command of this component.
+"EasterBunny" will obtain commands through this method to match your loading mode, find the target component and execute its logic.
 Its command processing logic is implemented in the "run (sparkSession: SparkSession, strings: Array [String]): RDD [Row]" method.
   ![image](https://user-images.githubusercontent.com/113756063/192914783-bc9c8d8b-4825-43c2-b1e0-a2cde911ad9a.png)
 - Sample source code for custom components